KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 <img width="1770" height="486" alt="4" src="https://github.com/user-attachments/assets/1d4477be-8aa3-467c-9eea-1a8a8f7d0ece" />

+The viaul analysis of the confusion matrices reveals the following performance characteristics for each model:

+**Scratch CNN** model demonstrate a solid baseline performance.
+It successfully identified 1094 instances of class 0 and 1093 instances of calss 1.
+However, it shows a tendency toward False Positives (234) compared to False Negatives (162).

+**MobileNetV2** is the clear top performer.
+It significantly increased correct predictions on the main diagonal (1252 for class 0 and 1141 for class 1).

+For **EfficientNetB0** matrix highlights a complete model collapse.
+The network has defaulted to a majority class strategy, predicting class 0 for 100% of the input data.
+With zero correct predictions for class 1, this model failed to learn.

 ### ROC curve

 The ROC curve illustrates the diagnostic ability of the classifiers.
 Plotting all three curves on a single praph allows for a direct comparison: the closer the curve is to the top-left corner, the better the model.

 <img width="989" height="790" alt="5" src="https://github.com/user-attachments/assets/fe4346ab-784e-41fc-bc7c-eb1731c39bde" />

 ### Classification report